To earn General Studies Honors, students must:

-Students must receive a grade of A or B in all Honors Courses in order for them to count toward General Studies Honors.
+- Minimum A or B in all courses (and CR for UNV 201) to count toward General Studies Honors

 The achievement of General Studies Honors appears on the student’s transcript.
 Students receive graduation medals during their graduating semester to wear at the commencement ceremony.

 Each semester, departments across campus offer a variety of general studies honors courses designed for 10 to 20 students.
-One of the unique features of the Honors program is the colloquia, which are theme-based experiences involving panel discussions, presentations, guest speakers, outside readings, films and field trips.
+One of the unique features of the Honors program is the colloquia, which are theme-based experiences involving panel discussions, presentations, guest speakers, outside readings, films, and field trips.
 Different colloquia are offered each semester, and recent colloquia topics include Learning and the Brain, Seven Glasses: The Chemistry and History of Beverages, Whodunit?: The History and Philosophy of Solving Mysteries, From Kaiju to Killer Bugs: Societal Fears of Science in American Cinema, and Conserving Biodiversity.

 To earn Majors Honors, students must: